. . . : : History / David’s Bio, Background & Achievements

 Amphibian Air Car

-David’s freelance career began at age 12 painting watercolors of family friends’ pets, including a rather famous bulldog’s cousin who could fit four tennis balls in his mouth side by side.
+David’s freelance art career began at age 12 while painting watercolors of family friends’ pets including a rather famous bulldog’s cousin who could fit four tennis balls in his mouth side by side.
 Four years later, in 1988, David got his first big break.
-He was introduced by Kay Farmer, his high school AP art teacher, to Jerry Barber, inventor of the Free Fall amusement park ride, among dozens of other creations.
-Mr. Barber needed an illustrator for three new ride concepts he was pitching.
-Jerry asked Kay if she had the time to dedicate to the project, but she passed on the opportunity due to other commitments, so she suggested David to him for the project.
+He was introduced by Kay Farmer, his high school AP art teacher, to Jerry Barber, inventor of the famous Free Fall amusement park ride among dozens of other creations.
+Mr. Barber needed an illustrator for three new ride concepts he was pitching to some of the largest ride manufacturers in the United States.
+Jerry asked Kay if she had the time to dedicate to the project, but she passed on the opportunity due to other commitments, so she suggested David.

 It was an amazing opportunity, but what David remembers most is the moment he was invited into Mr. Barber’s home for their initial meeting.
 There had to be a least fifty patents covering the walls of the showman’s house.
 It was quite clear that Jerry had a busy mind.
 It was humbling to be fortunate enough to work for such an enigmatic, creative genius.